Ela160403/Cryptography/vigenerecipher/readme.md

 ## Conclusion

-The Vigenère Cipher is a straightforward encryption technique that improves upon simple Caesar Ciphers by using a keyword to introduce polyalphabetic substitution.
+The Vigenère Cipher is a straightforward encryption technique that enhances simple Caesar Ciphers by using a keyword to introduce polyalphabetic substitution.
 Its security depends on the secrecy and complexity of the keyword used.

+---

+Feel free to use and adjust the README content to fit your needs!